1. Purpose of policy

-6.3.2 Review requests for competitive grant applications and contract research and approve if appropriate.
+6.3.2 Review requests for competitive grant applications and contract research and endorse if appropriate.

 6.3.3 Ensure appropriate approvals and governance are in place before a research project commences, and support Researchers to comply with the terms of the executed Agreement.